Kristie Patten Koenig

 - Principal Investigator: “The effectiveness of the Get Ready to Learn (GRTL) program in children with autism spectrum disorders.”
 NYU Goddard Award.
 Funded for 10/1/10 to 8/1/11. $4,000

-- Understanding sensory processing, motor challenges, and preferred interests in individuals with Autism Spectrum Disorders to improve inclusive services.
+- Understanding efficacy of school based interventions that address sensory processing, motor challenges, and use of preferred interests in individuals with Autism Spectrum Disorders to improve inclusive services.

 - Koenig, K.P., Feldman, J. Siegel, D, Bleiweiss, J., & Cohen, S. (2014).
 Issues in implementing a comprehensive intervention for public school children with Autism Spectrum Disorders Journal of Prevention and Intervention in the Community, 42(1).